6th July, 2022

-Asbestos is known as (thanks to the HSE campaign) the ‘hidden killer’.
-You can find it hidden in thousands of buildings, in hundreds of building products.
+Asbestos is known as (thanks to the HSE campaign) the hidden killer.
+You can't see it, but it is hidden in thousands of buildings and hundreds of building products.

 If asbestos is so dangerous, why was it used in so many building products?
 Why did the construction industry make such a fatal mistake?

-There are several properties that make asbestos brilliant for building materials:
+Several properties make asbestos brilliant for building materials:

 Great sound and heat insulation, strong, cheap and with fantastic fire resistance.
 Perfect properties for construction, which is why it was used so much.
 So brilliant, that asbestos is present in many commercial and domestic buildings across the UK.

-Asbestos is in hundreds of commercial products produced at its peak in the 50s-70s.
-Advertised and promoted as a wonder product by suppliers, and it was sought after by builders and property owners.
+Too many to list!
+Asbestos is in hundreds of commercial products.
+Advertised and promoted as a wonder product by suppliers, it was sought after by builders and property owners.

 Some examples of building products that contained asbestos include: